Principles of Self-Certification

-The purpose of Made-in-D is to create a label on products that fulfill certain requirements:
+The purpose of Made-in-D is to create a label on products that fulfill several key requirements:

 •90% or more of the value of the Bill of Materials (BOM) comes from democratic countries.

-•The manufacturer has self-certified the above using a standard software.
+•The manufacturer has self-certified the above using our standardized software.

-•A certifying non-profit organization (D for Democracy) supervises and audits products worldwide to make sure standards are upheld.
+•The manufacturer agrees that a certifying organization may supervise and audit the certified product worldwide to make sure standards are upheld.

 Functionality of self-certification for a product.

-•It registers where the development and assembly of a product are done.
+•The software audits where the design, development and assembly of a product are done.

 •A detailed report is stored locally which contains confidential information such as vendors and pricing.
-The report is stored locally but not sent to outside of company.
+The report is stored locally but not sent to parties outside of the certifying company.

-•A less detailed report with no proprietary information is generated, which can be submitted to D-for-Democracy which is the certification body for the Made in D certification for the product of interest.
+•A less detailed report with no proprietary information is generated, which can be submitted to the Made-in-D certifying body for the Made-in-D certification for the product of interest.

-•Sensitive information on pricing, vendors and development is stored on local company servers and normally not made available to D-for-Democracy unless audited.
+•Sensitive information on pricing, vendors and development is stored on local company servers and normally not made available to Made-in-D, unless the product is audited.

 Why is self-certification the preferred method?